stefano-meschiari/dictr/README.md

 -   A dict can have default values for non-existing keys.
 -   Dicts can contain NULL values.

-Unlike other packages, `dict` uses regular lists under the hood.
+Unlike other packages, `dict`s are regular value types that use lists under the hood.

 This library also provides a rich library of useful functions for manipulating dictionary-like objects.